 Other conditions can also cause hypercalcemia:

-- Medications such as lithium and thiazide diuretics (water pills)
+- Medicines such as lithium and thiazide diuretics (water pills).

-Hypercalcemia affects fewer than 1 in 100 people.
-The condition is most often diagnosed at an early stage, so most patients have no symptoms.
+The condition is most often diagnosed at an early stage using routine blood tests.
+Most people have no symptoms.

 Exams and Tests